apache/drill/_docs/manage-drill/030-start-stop.md

 ---
 How you start Drill depends on the installation method you followed.
 If you installed Drill in embedded mode, invoking SQLLine automatically starts a Drillbit locally.

 On a MapR cluster, Drill runs as a service and the installation process starts the Drillbit service automatically.
-If you installed Drill in distributed mode, and the Drillbit on a node did not start, start the Drillbit before invoking running queries.
+If you installed Drill in distributed mode, and the Drillbit on a node did not start, start the Drillbit before attempting to run queries.

 ## Controlling a Drillbit